Randy Orton: United States Champion (2017–2018)

-Return of the Legend Killer (2018–2021)
+Return of the Legend Killer (2018–2020)

 After a brief hiatus, Orton returned at Extreme Rules and attacked Jeff Hardy after Hardy's match against Shinsuke Nakamura for the United States Championship, turning heel in the process.
 Two nights later on SmackDown Live, Orton interfered in the rematch and attacked Hardy again.
 On the August 21 episode of SmackDown Live, Orton and Hardy faced off in a match that ended in a no-contest, with Hardy continuing to attack Orton after the match.
 At Hell in a Cell, Orton defeated Hardy in a Hell in a Cell match.
 On the October 9 episode of SmackDown Live, Orton defeated a returning Big Show to qualify for the WWE World Cup at Crown Jewel.
 At Crown Jewel, he lost to Rey Mysterio in the first round.
 He then started a feud with Mysterio, stealing Mysterio's mask on the November 21 episode of SmackDown Live and carrying it with him for a few weeks.
 At TLC, Orton lost to Mysterio in a chairs match.
-At the Royal Rumble pay-per-view on January 27, 2019, Orton entered the namesake match at number 29, eliminating Mysterio before he was himself eliminated by Andrade.
+At the Royal Rumble pay-per-view on January 27, 2019, Orton entered the namesake match at number 29, eliminating Mysterio ending their feud before he was himself eliminated by Andrade.
 Orton competed in the Elimination Chamber match for the WWE Championship at Elimination Chamber, where he eliminated AJ Styles before being eliminated by Kofi Kingston.

 He then started a feud with Styles, with the two berating each other about their history in the wrestling business.
 At WrestleMania 35, Orton lost to Styles.
 In July, Orton feuded with Kingston over the WWE Championship, having matches at SummerSlam and Clash of Champions, where Orton did not win the title.
 At Crown Jewel and Survivor Series, Orton was part of two multi-tag matches, but his team lost both times.
 As part of the 2019 WWE draft, Orton was drafted to Raw.
-On the November 11 episode of Raw, Orton seemed like he was going to give Ricochet an RKO, but instead gave one to AJ Styles (who turned heel during the summer), thus turning face.
+On the November 11 episode of Raw, Orton seemed like he was going to give Ricochet an RKO, but instead gave one to Styles (who turned heel during the summer), thus turning face.
 He reignited his feud with Styles and faced him throughout December and January.